cjaneboles/dataputsreq/README.md

 ## For DataIntegrations team in c9:

-Additional dependencies needed before you can run rails server:
+Additional dependencies needed before you can run rails server on a fresh install:
 ```
 npm install yarn -g
 yarn
 ```

-Must keep 3 terminals running in this order:
+Must run 3 separate terminals in this order:
 #### 1)
 ```
 mongod --smallfiles